bignall/grunt-ncftp-push/README.md

 #### Options

-All options are optional but you'll at least want to specify a destination directory otherwise it will go to the root directory
+All options are optional but you'll at least want to specify a destination directory otherwise it will go to the root directory of the ftp account.

 ##### dest
 Type: `String`<br>